oleh312/Resume/README.md

 1. Repeat the layout as shown in the video.
 2. Complete the Soft Skills, third place of work and Education blocks.
 3. Immediately fill out the resume with your information.

+## Day_3

+## Tasks

+1. Add styles to your HTML layout.
+2. Watch a video on Soft Skills.